"That space is God in which everything arises and dissolves." ~Upanishads

 To delight in emptiness is too graceful for the mind: not enough drama, not enough quest.
 Here is the joke.
 The only thing preventing our realization of divine space right now is the thought that, "This is too easy."

 No circumstance can limit our practice of spaciousness, since space is not affected by its content.
 We can enjoy this repose wherever we are.
 We do not find rest in the content of this moment, for the content, as form, is ever changing.
 But we repose in the space of the moment itself, the space that contains whatever is happening.
-What happens changes, but the space does not.
+What happens changes, but the space is changeless and eternal.

 * * *